Open-Microfrontends/open-microfrontends-generator/README.md

 ### starters

-Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends in the frontend of the host server.
+Generates a *microfrontendStarters.ts* file that contains functions to launch the *Microfrontends* in the frontend of the Application Host.
-This template requires the backend code from one of the *hostBackendIntegrationsXXX* templates to function properly.
+This template requires the backend code from one of the *hostBackendIntegrationsXXX* templates (below) to function properly.

 #### Additional Properties